 Agency or Guarantor State agencies responsible for approving student loans and insuring them against default.
 Guarantee agencies also oversee the student loan process and enforce federal and state rules regarding student loans.

 A small percentage of the loan that is paid to the guarantee agency to insure the loan against default.
 The insurance fee is usually 1% of the loan amount (and by law cannot exceed 3% of the loan amount).

-Most financial aid programs require that the student be enrolled at least half-time (6 hours undergraduate and 3 hours graduate) in classes required for your eligible program.
+Most financial aid programs require that the student be enrolled at least half-time (6 credits undergraduate and 3 credits graduate) in classes required for your eligible program.
 Some programs require the student to be enrolled full-time.

 Institutional Student Information Record (ISIR)

 The ISIR is the electronic result of the FAFSA.
 Once the processing center receives the FAFSA, they process it and electronically send it to the college.
 Methodist University receives an ISIR for every student that has listed Methodist University on their FAFSA.
 Once the ISIR is received and the student has been accepted from the Office of Admissions, the Office of Financial Aid will make any adjustments or corrections that are needed.
 If everything is accurate, the student can be offered a financial aid package.

 Funds offered to students that must be repaid usually after graduation from college or dropping below 6 credits for a period of 6 months.
 A Loan application must be completed to receive the funds.
 You can apply online for either Stafford Loans, Grad/Parent Plus Loans, or Alternative Loans.